booksbyus/mkbook/README.md

 These are the tools I use to build my books.
 They are not packaged or documented for public use.
 I'm not accepting pull requests or patches at this stage.

+* To install, you need all the tools in bin/, somewhere on your path.
+I suggest copying them to /usr/local/bin.

+* To use, take the directory example/, and copy to a new directory that represents your book project.

 Required Linux packages: